Thinking of doing the Mostar bridge jump in Bosnia? Then you had better read my guide all about jumping off Mostar Bridge – it’s bloody terrifying!

-Standing on the edge of the bridge, looking at the fast-flowing river 24 metres below, I couldn’t help but think I had made a serious mistake.
+Standing on the edge of Mostar bridge, looking at the fast-flowing river 24 metres below, I couldn’t help thinking I had made a serious mistake.

-I could hear Igor, my diving master, giving me some last-minute instruction on how to make the perfect jump, but his words were drowned out by the blood thumping in my ears.
+I could hear Igor, my diving instructor, giving me some last-minute tips on how to make the perfect Mostar bridge jump, but his words were drowned out by the blood thumping in my ears.

 All I could think about was “do not fuck this up, do NOT fuck this up”, while the dozens of tourists who were all clamouring to take my photo were probably thinking the opposite; “I really hope he fucks this up.”

-As soon as I jumped off the bridge I knew I had done it wrong.
+As soon as I jumped off Mostar bridge I knew I had done it wrong.

 I wanted to enjoy it, to feel the adrenaline pumping through my veins, but with the river hurtling towards me at a startling rate and my arms and legs all over the place, all I could think was, “this is going to hurt.”